gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 };
 ```

+In the previous example, notice that the `i18next` instance has been initialized with the current language of the `i18nextPlugin` instance by providing the `lng` option.
+If the user's language has been detected during bootstrapping, the `i18next` instance will be initialized with the user's language which has been deduced from either a `?language` querystring parameter or the user's navigator language settings.

-Then, update the `HomePage` component to use the newly created localized resource:
+Finally, update the `HomePage` component to use the newly created localized resource:

 ```tsx !#6-7,10 host/src/HomePage.tsx
 import { useI18nextInstance } from "@squide/i18next";